dapr/docs/concepts/actors/actors_api.md

   -X "Content-Type: application/json"
 ```

-## Specifications for Dapr calling to user service code
+## Dapr calling to User Service Code

 ### Get Registered Actors

-Gets the registered actors in Dapr.
+Gets the registered actors types for this app and the Dapr actor configuration settings.

 #### HTTP Request